UCL-MIRSG/ansible-role-docker/README.md

 controller in the folder `docker_client_certificate_cache_directory`.
 You will then need to copy these certificates to the corresponding client.

+## Dependencies

+You will need to install the following collections before using `mirsg.docker`:

+- `community.crypto`

 ## Installation

 Include in a requirements.yml file as follows: